Reflecting on your role

 Preparing for appraisal

-You should include contact details for the appraiser and relevant organisation for parts of your scope of practice appraised elsewhere.
+Including contact details for the Medical Directors or line managers from other roles in your portfolio can help your RO make a revalidation recommendation.
 Your responsible officer can then follow up on that part of your work if they need to.

 Your appraiser is trained to provide a whole scope of practice appraisal for any type of work that you may undertake which requires a UK licence to practise.
 If your medical appraiser for revalidation suggests that they are unable to provide a whole scope of practice appraisal, you should discuss this with your RO as soon as possible.